 The company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
-The company has its primary listings on the BSE Ltd. and National Stock Exchange in India.
+The company has its primary listings on the BSE Ltd. and National Stock Exchange of India Limited.
 The company's American Depositary Shares (ADS) representing equity shares are listed on the New York Stock Exchange (NYSE).